upmaru/memovee-tama/tmdb-movie-detail/querying.md

               "bool": {
                 "filter": [
                   {
-                    "term": {
+                    "terms": {
+                      "memovee-movie-watch-providers.watch_providers.country": [
-                      "memovee-movie-watch-providers.watch_providers.country": "[region iso alpha 2 code]"
+                        "[region iso alpha 2 code]"
+                      ]
                     }
                   }
                 ]
               }
             },
             "inner_hits": {
               "name": "watch-providers",
               "size": 50,
               "_source": true,
               "sort": [
                 {
                   "memovee-movie-watch-providers.watch_providers.display_priority": {
                     "order": "asc"
                   }
                 }
               ]
             }
           }
         }
-      ]
+      ],
+      "minimum_should_match": 0
     }
   }
   ```
-- Make sure `_source` includes `"memovee-movie-watch-providers"` so the watch-provider data is returned alongside the other movie fields.
+- Do **not** add `"memovee-movie-watch-providers"` to the top-level `_source`; the nested `inner_hits` already return the provider details.
 Once this query is executed the workflow is complete, so set `"next": null` unless additional steps are still required for the user’s request.
+Treat the clause as mandatory whenever a region is available; omit it entirely when no region information exists.

 ## Instructions